altanner/graphical-data-apps/site-build/content/posts/02streamlit_intro.md

   enable: false
 ---

-### Arranging the Jupyter Lab tab
-If you followed the previous page, you should have a Jupyter Lab session open in a tab in your browser.
-In the Jupyter Lab file navigator to the left, create a new folder to work in, and move into it.
-We are going to have two panes open: one Python file, and one Terminal.
-You can open these either from the launch screen (with icons), or from the menu bar (*in* the Jupyter Lab tab menu, not the browser menu!), going *File* → *New* → *Python File* and *File* → *New* → *Terminal*.
-Name the Python file `data_app.py` (you might need to right-click on the file and select *Rename*).

-For this session, we find the most useful layout is with the Python file editor at the top, and Terminal below.
-This allows us to have a wide pane for the editor, and the terminal will only be running Streamlit (and reporting any errors), so we don't need it to take up too much space.

-{{< admonition type="tip" title="Some reminders on editors, terminals and consoles."  open=False >}}
-There are three panes in Jupyter Lab that we commonly use in our teaching:
-- **Text editor** : this is a basic word-processor designed for code, that is opened when you create a new Python or plain text file.
-- **Terminal** : this is a command-line (text based) version of your file manager (ie, Finder in MacOS, File Explorer in Windows).
-This is used to navigate the folders on your computer, and run commands.
-- **Console** : in the context of Jupyter lab, the console runs Python *interactively*.
-This means you enter Python code line by line, which are immediately run - but it is not creating a script file.
-This is useful for understanding how code works, and prototyping a script.
-{{< /admonition >}}

 ### Creating your first page
 In our text editor (of the Python file `data_app.py`), the first thing we need is to bring the `streamlit` library into our script: